-For example, but this time for a service class, the original list of services in Class 43 could read travel agency services for arranging the transportation of travellers; travel agency services for making hotel reservations; information, advice and consultancy in relation to all aforementioned services.
-As travel agency services for arranging the transportation of travellers are proper to Class 39, the applicant will be requested to transfer the term to Class 39, even if Class 39 was not listed in the original application.
-However, this transfer should also include the information, advice and consultancy in relation to all aforementioned services.
+For example, if the original list of services in Class 43 reads travel reservation services; hotel reservation services; information in relation to all the aforementioned services, as travel reservation services are proper to Class 39, the applicant will be requested to transfer the term to Class 39, even if Class 39 was not listed in the original application.
+However, this transfer should also include the information in relation to all the aforementioned services.